Which entries in the Marvel Cinematic Universe (MCU) have topped the all-important Rotten Tomatoes reviews aggregate list?

 The third and final solo Iron Man movie caused controversy among loyal fans, with sticking points including the amount of time Tony Stark spends outside the suit and the twist surrounding the villainous Mandarin's (Ben Kingsley) reveal.
 But there's no denying writer/director Shane Black is out to get big laughs, and this is what freshens up the formula – a pleasingly tongue-in-cheek yet still loving salute to the character who kick-started the MCU in the first place.

-Level-pegging it is Brie Larson's debut as the cosmically powerful Captain Marvel.
-Directed by indie film veterans Anna Boden and Ryan Fleck, the movie occupies an important place in the MCU.
+Brie Larson's debut as the cosmically powerful Captain Marvel is directed by indie film veterans Anna Boden and Ryan Fleck, and occupies an important place in the MCU.
 For starters, it's the first movie in the franchise to be led by a woman and, being set in 1995, it also introduces us to a younger Nick Fury (Samuel L. Jackson de-aged via CGI).
 The movie is an important stepping stone en route to both Avengers: Endgame and the mysterious phase four stage of the MCU.

 Quite possibly the most visually distinctive and beautifully designed of all Marvel's epics, the first Captain America movie benefits hugely from its period wartime setting.
 The sepia-toned World War II hijinks of the fledgling super-soldier (portrayed with great sensitivity by Chris Evans) are, refreshingly, not played for ironic laughs but instead for engrossing and surprisingly emotional impact.
 Plus Alan Silvestri's thunderously old-fashioned score is what superhero themes are meant to sound like.